onlymattjohnson/fitbit-weight-to-sqlite/README.md

 # fitbit-weight-to-sqlite

-Extract weight from fitbit and save to sqlite database
+> An application to extract weight from fitbit and save to sqlite database